 For their Capstone project, students will utilize research skills to identify a topic that meets the approval of the EDM Faculty Director, articulate a research question, propose a thesis, utilize existing literature and arguments, select methods, collect and analyze data, draw conclusions, and make recommendations.
 Students will work with a dedicated advisor to develop the project, orally present the project to a review committee, present their work at a poster session at SCS, and submit their written Capstone project for final evaluation.

 Although the Capstone project is largely self-directed, this course is designed to add structure to the process of completing the project.
 A foundation in research and methodology will be laid in the early part of the semester but as the course progresses, the student is expected to function independently.
 The course instructor and the Capstone Advisor will provide guidance and feedback throughout the semester.
 To ensure each student completes their project on time, elements of the Capstone project will be due and graded throughout the semester.

 Enrollment in this course is through application and approval.
 A minimum final grade of “B” is required in the Capstone course in order to qualify for graduation, regardless of the student’s cumulative GPA.
 If a student receives a final grade below B in the Capstone course, s/he must retake the course.

-Note: Core requirement for MPS-EDM degree.
+Note: Core requirement for the MPS-EDM degree.
 Minimum grade required is "B" to continue eligibility toward graduation.
-Student must be in his/her final semester and must have completed a minimum of 24 credits in order to register.
-This course runs online.
+Student must be in their final semester and must have completed a minimum of 24 credits in order to register.